Hayden Wilde: Background, career highlights, quotes

 As a kid, he played hockey and football before graduating to off-road events.
 A strong cross-country runner, at the age of 16 he became the youngest-ever winner of the Coast 2 Coast race in his homeland – a two-day multi-sport event involving kayaking.
 He was also a two-time Xterra U19 world champion.

-Wilde only took up road triathlon after watching Alistair Brownlee retain his Olympic title at Rio 2016, but his progress has been extraordinary swift, culminating with an Olympic medal of his own – this one, bronze – at the 2020 Games in Tokyo.
+Wilde only took up road triathlon after watching Alistair Brownlee retain his Olympic title at Rio 2016, but his progress has been extraordinary swift, culminating with two Olympic medals of his own – bronze at the 2020 Games in Tokyo and silver at the 2024 Games in Paris.

-Along the way, he’s made an impression in World Triathlon competitions, both in World Cup and World Triathlon Series (WTS) format, as well as proving a fierce competitor in Super League.
-And, at 25, a healthy rivalry with his contemporary Alex Yee looks to be a fixture of WTS series for plenty of seasons to come.
+Along the way, he’s made a huge impression in World Triathlon competitions, both in World Cup and World Triathlon Series (WTS) format, as well as proving a fierce competitor in Super League.

-The future is very bright for Hayden Wilde.
-Not only is he in clear possession of sporting chops, but he also has the determination to be a regular diner at triathlon’s top table.
+Not only is Wilde in clear possession of sporting chops, but he also has the determination to be a regular diner at triathlon’s top table.

 It’s what has got him here so quickly, working as a landscape gardener to make ends meet.
 “I have never been given everything on a silver platter,” he explains.
 “I’ve had to fight to get into start lines and pay my way.”